Territorial defense (Russia)

-Territorial defense in Russia (Территориальная оборона) is a set of measures, as well as detachments, organized in wartime by territorial authorities to combat sabotage and reconnaissance groups and landings, as well as to protect important facilities and homeland defense in the territory where martial law is in effect.
+Territorial defense (Территориальная оборона) in Russia is a set of measures, as well as detachments, organized in wartime by territorial authorities to combat sabotage and reconnaissance groups and landings, as well as to protect important facilities and homeland defense in the territory where martial law is in effect.

 History

 The Belgorod Oblast and other border regions regularly came under fire after the start of the full-scale Russian invasion of Ukraine.
 After the Ukrainian counteroffensive, shelling of border areas of the Belgorod Oblast became much more frequent.
 The Russian Volunteer Corps, fighting on the side of Ukraine, carried out raids several times and took control of border settlements for some time.

 Since December 2022, the formation of the "Patriot" voluntary people's militia has been announced in the Kursk Oblast.
 From the posts of the governor on his Telegram channel, it followed that such militias in the districts guard the border strip.
 In addition, they created fire brigades in the areas under fire.
 The head of the "People's Territorial Defense of Voronezh" said that the volunteers do not have a legal entity, only a charter, and that the association exists through voluntary donations.
 This initiative does not apply to the regional territorial defense, which includes employees of law enforcement agencies.
 The authorities of the Oryol Oblast, which does not border Ukraine, decided to create their own territorial defense units in July 2023.
 In July 2023, governor of Pskov Oblast, Mikhail Vedernikov created a unit called "Alexander Nevsky's Squad".
 Territorial defense units were most actively formed in the Belgorod Oblast.
 Governor Vyacheslav Gladkov spoke about this in December 2022, but according to commanders, territorial defense appeared earlier - at the beginning of the war.
 By July 2023, the authorities had created eight battalions, which consist of almost 3 thousand people.
 The units are formed from those unfit for service - due to age or health - but with combat experience.
 These volunteers have the status of "public figures" - they are entitled to certificates.
 They are engaged in patrolling and guarding facilities, which resulted in incidents with the detention of visiting journalists.